AsahiLinux/docs/Low-level-serial-debug.md

 - USB-C orientation detection (v2+)
 - capable of using dumb USB2.0 cables for serial, at the expense of not being able to use the pass-through feature (v3+)

 The KiCad project is available [here](https://git.kernel.org/pub/scm/linux/kernel/git/maz/cs-hw.git), and the corresponding firmware for the Pico is [there](https://git.kernel.org/pub/scm/linux/kernel/git/maz/cs-sw.git).

-Note that **no guarantee** is provided that this is in any way reliable.
-It works for me (and a few others), but this is ultimately **your own responsibility**.
+The hardware side of the project is pre-configured to production at JLCPCB, so that producing it is only a few clicks away.
+Alternatively, you can find some pre-built boards on Tindie, but building your own should be the first port of call.

 If you want more information about this project, feel free to get in touch with [maz](mailto:maz@kernel.org).

 ### Flexible USB-PD Debug Interface (project name TBD)